Sautéed Spinach with Garlic

 Because it’s a lettuce, and contains a lot of water.
-If you cooked down any lettuce, the same thing would happen, it’s just that most of us eat lettuces uncooked, so this fact isn’t all that well known.
+If you cooked down any lettuce, the same thing would happen, it’s just that most of us eat lettuces uncooked, so we don’t really think about the water content of lettuces.

 Start by heating up some fat in the pan over medium heat.
 This can be oil of any sort (I default to olive oil for pretty much anything other than Asian cooking, and even then a mild olive oil is fine), or butter.
 I love a combination of the two, olive oil and butter—say a couple of teaspoons of each.

 Add some chopped member of the onion family, such as onions, shallots, leeks, or garlic.
-Sauté for 1 minutes for garlic, up to 3 minutes for leeks, and about 2 minutes for shallots or onions., until softened and slightly golden brown.
-For 8 pounces of raw spinach, use about 1 teaspoon minced garlic, or a few tablespoons chopped leeks, shallots or onions.
+Sauté for 1 minute for garlic, up to 3 minutes for leeks, and about 2 minutes for shallots or onions., until softened and slightly golden brown.
+For 8 ounces of raw spinach, use about 1 teaspoon minced garlic, or a few tablespoons chopped leeks, shallots or onions.
 My favorite is sauteed spinach with garlic, but I also love the other variations as well.

-Start adding the spinach.
-You’ll be doing this in batches, probably unless you have a humungous pan or you are cooking a smaller amount of spinach.
+You’ll be adding the greens in batches, probably unless you have a humongous pan or you are cooking a smaller amount of spinach.
 The spinach will wilt down quickly as you saute it.
 You can add a tablespoon of water if the spinach seems to be sticking at all to the pan, or if you just want to make the cooking go faster.

 Once it’s wilted to the degree you wish (there is no wrong answer on that by the way – some people like their spinach barely wilted, while others are doing for a dense, super soft result), taste and see if it needs more seasonings.

 Transfer it to a serving bowl or dish and give it a final light sprinkle of kosher salt.